grafana/xk6-browser/README.md

 }
 ```

-### Running examples in a docker container
+### Running examples in a Docker container

-To run examples from this directory inside a Docker container you can use `docker-compose`.
+The examples above are also available as standalone files in the [`examples` directory][/examples].
+You can run them in a Docker container using Docker Compose with:

 ```bash
 docker-compose run -T xk6-browser run - <examples/browser_on.js